Aglorios17/Darkly_19/VULNERABILITIES.md

 In this exercise we were able to guess the cookie of the admin by how our own cookie is presented 'I_am_admin=false' with false being encrypted and because the encryption method used, namely md5, is an outdated unsecure encryption method.<br>
 Thus instead cookies should always be securely encrypted with the SHA256 hash function for example.<br>
 When setting up cookies for security the attributes 'secure' and 'httpOnly' can be set to true.
 A cookie with the secure attribute is only sent to the server with an encrypted request over the HTTPS protocol.
 A cookie with the HttpOnly attribute is inaccessible to the JavaScript Document.cookie preventing malicious scripts from collecting it.

+Spoofing consists of disguising as a trusted entity for the hacker to get what he wants at the detriment of the victim.
+Here we spoof by making believe we are admin through cookie manipulation.